 I cannot remember when I first read Alan Garner’s The Owl Service (1967); like its inspiration, The Mabinogion, or the Stone of Gronw that sits at the centre of its mystery, it seems to have always been here.
-It’s an unusual feeling because the novel is not particularly old by standards of literature – it turns … Continue reading Owls and Flowers: Alan Garner’s The Owl Service At 50
+It’s an unusual feeling because the novel is not particularly old by standards of literature – it turns fifty on the 21st of August – and yet it … Continue reading Owls and Flowers: Alan Garner’s The Owl Service At 50

 Mythological Introduction by Philip Larkin.
 A white girl lay on the grass With her arms held out for love; her goldbrown hair fell down her face, And her two lips move: See, I am the whitest cloud that strays Through a deep sky: I am your senses’ crossroads, where the four seasons lie.
-She rose … Continue reading Village Green Repression in Film, Television and Philip Larkin.
+She rose up in the middle of the lawn And spread her … Continue reading Village Green Repression in Film, Television and Philip Larkin.